Chris casually holding a beer

 What to put in a bio?

-Funny enough, I’m going to start my photography bio by saying I’ve been acting and singing since I was a little kid.
 When I came of age, I attended UCLA for Theater and I was exposed to photography for the first time when taking my actor headshots.
 I had hired this woman in Los Angeles and she led me downstairs into her dark and dusty garage.
-Taking stock of the environment, I was sure I had made the wrong decision.
+Taking stock of the dismal environment, I was sure I had made the wrong decision.
 But she set up her lighting, switched the camera lens to fast and long, and took a few shots.
 The results were incredible, and I was hooked on the magic.

 I shoot primarily Canon with a full complement of L lenses and Tilt Shifts for Architecture.
+I work with Profoto principally for my studio work and have a bag of B10x's that is always prepacked for location work.

 I am also a Google Trusted Photographer which allows me to create 3D virtual tours of businesses on Google Street View and am a Part 107 Licensed Drone Pilot for aerial photography.